bashuser30/dl-distro/README.md

 # dl-distro

-`dl-distro` is a Bash script that simplifies downloading and verifying Linux ISOs.
-It uses `jq` and a JSON file to fetch the required details.
-It will use `gpg` and `shasums` to verify the downloaded image, providing errors in the case of tampering or corruption.
+`dl-distro` is a Bash script that simplifies the process of downloading and verifying Linux ISOs.
+Using `jq` and a JSON file, the script fetches the required data.
+It downloads the chosen ISO file along with its accompanying signature and checksum files via `wget`.
+Finally, it will use `gpg` and `shasums` to verify the integrity of the downloaded image, providing error notifications in instances of tampering or corruption.

 Currently, `dl-distro` supports downloading **194** different ISOs from **12** different distributions.